Djokovic–Nadal rivalry: 2012 French Open final

 This match was the fourth straight Djokovic vs Nadal major final.
 Rafael Nadal won the first set 6–4, Nadal gaining a break of serve after a long attritional battle.
 There were several delays due to the erratic rain, but none lasting more than an hour.
-With Nadal leading by two sets to one, and Djokovic leading 2–1 and serving (up a break) in the fourth set, the match was suspended due to rain; it was initially thought that Djokovic had gained the momentum, having won eight games in a row prior to the suspension of the match, however, Nadal was able to regroup and take the fourth set, and ultimately the match, after Djokovic double-faulted on championship point down.
+With Nadal leading by two sets to one, and Djokovic leading 2–1 and serving (up a break) in the fourth set, the match was suspended due to rain and played the next day; it was initially thought that Djokovic had gained the momentum, having won eight games in a row prior to the suspension of the match, but Nadal was able to regroup and take the fourth set, and ultimately the match, after Djokovic double-faulted on championship point.

+2013 Monte-Carlo Masters final

+Djokovic defeated eight-time defending champion Nadal in the final of the 2013 Monte-Carlo Masters in straight sets.
+It was Nadal's second loss at the event, and his first in a final.
+Nadal was on a 46-match win streak heading into the final, and was the eight-time defending champion.
+Djokovic was up 5–0 in the first set, before Nadal made a small comeback, however, Djokovic ultimately took the set 6–2.
+He then won the next set in a tiebreak, letting out an iconic roar when he won.